-If the vehicle is immobile due to loss of wheel grip, the following hints could be of value:
+On vehicles not fitted with Traction control, if the vehicle is immobile due to loss of wheel grip, the following hints could be of value:

 - Avoid prolonged wheel spin; this will make matters worse. - Remove obstacles rather than forcing the vehicle across them. - Clear clogged tyre treads. - Reverse as far as possible, then attempt an increased speed approach - additional momentum may overcome the obstacle. - Brushwood, sacking or any similar material placed in front of the tyres will improve tyre grip.